 Information gathered from the study will be applied by the European Commission as it seeks to implement a blockchain-based infrastructure.
 In addition the study will provide insight to the commission on where blockchain technology is best suited for integration.

-The European Commission's latest endeavor in blockchain technology represents another step in its ongoing mission to generate public policies that better engages the private sector with regulators, fostering the development of an ecosystem for applications.
+The European Commission's latest endeavor in blockchain technology represents another step in its ongoing mission to generate public policies that engage members of the private sector with regulators, fostering the development of an ecosystem for applications.

 Calls for tenders for organizations who wish to apply to participate in the study will be open until January 19, 2018.